Course - CircularStudio - Materials - AAR4690

 - Circular resource management and architectural design.
 Creative processes, adaptability and reusability, ecology, aesthetics and tectonics.

 - Life cycle of circular buildings and neighborhoods: Energy action, energy calculations and indoor environmental quality in new and existing buildings, opportunities for reuse.
-Emission assessments, life cycle analyses, low-emission materials and creative circular solutions beyond material selection and energy needs.
+Emission assessments, life cycle analysis, low-emission materials and creative circular solutions beyond material selection and energy needs.

 The semester will have three phases: